75 Inches

 Multiply 6 feet by 12 to get 72 inches.
 Add the extra 3 inches, and you’re back at 75.
 Perfect.

 This method works for any inch-to-foot conversion.
-That's why try it with 30 inches (2.
-5 feet) or 48 inches (4 feet exactly).
+Try it with 30 inches (2.5 feet) or 48 inches (4 feet exactly).
 Once you get the rhythm, it becomes second nature.

 Common Mistakes People Make (And How to Avoid Them)